-The board of directors has appointed the executive director and the Chief Financial Officer (acting on mutual agreement) as compliance officer.
-The executive director and the Chief Financial Officer may designate one or more Staff Members, who preferably have worked for the Company for a number of years., to perform their tasks as compliance officer in case on of them (or both) is (are) unavailable.
+The board of directors has appointed the managing director and the CFO (acting in concert) as compliance officer.
+The managing director and the CFO may designate one or more Staff Members, who preferably have worked for the Company for a number of years, to perform their tasks as compliance officer in case one of them (or both) is (are) unavailable.

-Without prejudice to the responsibilities of the board of directors, the executive committee or any authorized committee or person(s), the compliance officer shall be responsible for the supervision of compliance with the rules of conduct concerning Transactions.
+Without prejudice to the responsibilities of the board of directors, the executive committee or any committee or person(s) mandated by them, the compliance officer shall be responsible for the supervision of compliance with the rules of conduct concerning Transactions.

-As soon as a Staff Member has Inside Information, he shall inform the compliance officer of (the existence of) Inside Information.
-The compliance officer shall then inform the board of directors, the executive committee or an authorized committee or person(s) with a view to decide on the coming into force of a Closed Period.
+As soon as a Staff Member has Inside Information, on an incidental basis pursuant to a certain project, he or she shall inform the compliance officer of (the existence of) Inside Information.
+The compliance officer shall then inform the board of directors, the executive committee or a committee or person(s) mandated by them with a view to decide on the coming into force of a Prohibited Period.
+The compliance officer notifies all other Staff Members who are involved in (and will be involved in) this project and so